Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Today’s Ride Choices

-What to Expect: Enjoy easy biking along the scenic Mosel River from Thionville to the Bar Le Bar Bac near Cattenom.
-Cycle from here to Rodemack, or join the shuttle if you wish to avoid the long hill into the village.
-After lunch, continue cycling through French farmlands, on a mix of quiet country roads and bike lanes and along the Mosel through very pretty wetlands and villages, crossing the international border into Germany to meet your barge.
-The support vehicle will be available to assist you, or you can ride the entire day.
+Enjoy an easy ride along the scenic Mosel River from Thionville to Bar Le Bar Bac near Cattenom.
+From there, cycle to Rodemack or take the shuttle if you prefer to avoid the long hill into the village.
+After lunch, continue biking through French farmlands on a mix of quiet country roads, bike lanes, and scenic paths along the Mosel, passing through picturesque wetlands and villages.
+Cross the international border into Germany to meet your barge.
+The support vehicle will be available if needed, or you can choose to ride the entire day.

 Cumulative Distance Range: 34 – 53 km (20 – 32 miles)